cssbristol/cssbristol.co.uk/_events/2023-10-01-welcome-drinks.md

 Have a relaxing evening with your course mates and take advantage of the bar tab for the CSS welcome drinks!

-You must have signed up to CSS to use the bar tab - membership is free!
+You must have signed up on the [CSS SU page](https://www.bristolsu.org.uk/groups/computer-science-society-22c3) to use the bar tab - membership is free!

-Sign up at the [CSS SU page](https://www.bristolsu.org.uk/groups/computer-science-society-22c3).